Best Things to Do in Killarney for an Unforgettable Day

 Picnic Lunch During Your One Day in Killarney

 If short on time, I recommend going to the café at Muckross House (I can’t attest to the food here because I just got a coffee while visiting, but it looked like there were a lot of different food options and a ton of seating) or bringing your own picnic lunch and taking it down to Muckross Lake to enjoy.

-After leaving Muckross House head north to Ross Castle.
+After leaving Muckross House head north to Ross Castle, another one of the top things to do in Killarney.
 This site is a stark contrast to Muckross House’s stately elegance as it resembles an old stone fortress.
 Inside, though, the rooms are still decorated to reflect 15th century castle life in Ireland.
 It’s an interesting place to tour and the castle is still steeped in Irish lore which adds a fun element.
 Plus, the view from Ross Castle, which is located right on Muckross Lake, is gorgeous.
 Tickets are €4 for a 45-minute tour.

 Experience the bustling vibe of the narrow streets of downtown Killarney, which is home to a number of shops and historic sites.

 Downtown Killarney is made up of a small grid of long, colorful buildings.
 There are many restaurants and shops.
 One shop you won’t want to miss browsing through is Aran Sweater Market in Killarney – its sweaters were so soft and pretty looking!
 If you’re in the mood for a pint of Guinness, head to Danny Mann Pub on New Street – I liked its cozy, yet spacious bar area.

 If you like historic churches, head west to St. Mary’s Cathedral located on Cathedral Place to see this impressive cathedral dating back to the 1800s.